 Yes it is a Clamp for Photographers, so Wimberly named this device a PLAMP.
 The Plamp II is a new and improved version of an accessory that was already very good.
 They just made it even better.

 It's very useful for holding your subject matter or for holding other accessories like a wind blocker or light diffuser.
 You can watch the video on the Wimberly site.
 It's VERY long, but it really does a great job of showing you how versatile this macro gadget is: Wimberly Plamp II.

+I got my Plamp II from Adorama.
 More than anything else, your top accessories for macro photography should fit your budget and your specific close-up shooting style.